ademers/pendingusermodule/README.md

 A Craft Module that sets all new user accounts to pending status.

+## NOTE

+This no longer works as expected in Craft 3.0.27 and above due to changes described at: https://github.com/craftcms/cms/blob/develop/CHANGELOG-v3.md#3027---2018-10-11

 ## Requirements

 This module requires Craft CMS 3.0.0-RC1 or later.